sina-ss/measure-network-statistics/README.md

 - Rate ISPs based on connectivity, customer service, and pricing.
 - View average ratings and user comments for each ISP.

-### 2. Speed Assessment
+### 2. Speed and Ping Assessment

-Using collected speed data, the platform provides a visual representation of:
+Using collected speed data and ping measurements, the platform provides a visual representation of:

 - Average download and upload speeds.
 - Speed performance percentage based on a logistic curve mapping.
+- Ping performance percentage based on an exponential decay function.

-The logistic curve provides a smooth transition between poor and ideal speeds, making the representation intuitive and user-friendly.
+Both functions provide a smooth transition between poor and ideal performance levels, making the representation intuitive and user-friendly.

 ### 3. Speed-to-Percentage Mapping